-Last week, young Tanzanian entrepreneurs and leaders from global pharmaceutical company Novartis came together in Morogoro, Tanzania, to help create business-driven social change.November 15, 2018
+In the first week of November young Tanzanian entrepreneurs came together with leaders from global pharmaceutical company Novartis and leadership experts GAIA Insights in Morogoro, Tanzania, to help create business-driven social change.November 15, 2018

 Working on projects that address immense challenges like climate change has seen Raleigh volunteers reflect on how they can make a positive impact on the world around them, in ways that are not always glaringly obvious.November 10, 2018